Dorchester Kingston Park Tournament: History

 In August 1879 the Kingston Park Cricket and Lawn Tennis Club held a lawn tennis tournament on the cricket grounds of Kingston Park, Kingston Maurward House, Dorchester, Dorset, England.
 The club continued to hold a number of annual tournaments in the spring, summer, and autumn, through till 1885.
-The inugural gentleman's singles was won by Montague Hankey, who competed at the 1877 and 1880 Wimbledon Championships.
+The inaugural gentleman's singles was won by Montague Hankey, who competed at the 1877 and 1880 Wimbledon Championships.

 Although this tournament was abolished the Kingston Park Lawn Tennis Club reestablished a new tennis event during the 1920s called the Kingston Park Invitation Open Tennis Tournament.
 In 1928 Prince George of Greece and Denmark played in the tournament that year.
-It was still being held till the mid 1930's.
+It was still being held till the mid 1930s.

 In 1937 Kingston Park Lawn Tennis Club hosted the Dorset County Tennis Championships.